 The vast majority of the cases settle before going to Court as the guidelines for such claims encourage out-of-court settlements.

-However, where necessary we will start court proceedings on your behalf.
+Where necessary we will start court proceedings on your behalf.
 This could be because the other side are unreasonably denying responsibility, making offers which are too low or simply not dealing with your claim.

 Please remember that simply because court proceedings are started, this does not mean that your case will proceed to a final hearing and settlement will often be reached after those court proceedings have been started.